Fluoxetine for Dogs (Prozac): How Long It Takes and What Changes

 Common Side Effects Owners Notice Early

-Fluoxetine side effects in dogs are usually most noticeable in the first days to weeks, when the body is adjusting.
-Common issues include decreased appetite, mild stomach upset (nausea, soft stool), sleepiness, restlessness, or a “not quite themselves” vibe.
-Some dogs seem a little emotionally flat; others seem briefly more keyed-up.
-These effects are often dose-related and should be discussed with the prescribing veterinarian rather than managed by skipping doses.
+The common fluoxetine side effects in dogs are decreased appetite, mild stomach upset (nausea, soft stool), sleepiness or restlessness, and a brief "not quite themselves" phase — most noticeable in the first days to weeks while the body adjusts.
+Some dogs seem a little flat; others seem briefly more keyed-up.
+These effects are often dose-related, so discuss them with the prescribing veterinarian rather than skipping doses.

-OWNER CHECKLIST (home-observable): (1) appetite and water intake compared with baseline, (2) vomiting/diarrhea frequency and timing after dosing, (3) sleep pattern changes—more daytime naps or nighttime pacing, (4) interest in play and social contact, (5) new vocalizing, trembling, or agitation.
-Writing down “what changed” and “when it started” helps the vet decide whether to wait, adjust the plan, or look for another cause.
+OWNER CHECKLIST (home-observable): (1) appetite and water intake versus baseline, (2) vomiting/diarrhea frequency and timing after dosing, (3) sleep pattern changes — more daytime naps or nighttime pacing, (4) interest in play and social contact, (5) new vocalizing, trembling, or agitation.
+Noting what changed and when helps the vet decide whether to wait, adjust, or look for another cause.

 Red Flags That Need Fast Veterinary Help